-Varieties (available at different times): Pennyroyal, Grapefruit, Chocolate, Spearmint, Peppermint, Candy, Pineapple, Curly, Mojito, and Lemon.
+Varieties (available at different times): Pennyroyal, Chocolate, Spearmint, Peppermint, Candy, Mojito, Banana, Corsican, Ginger, and Lime.

 Besides the popular peppermint and spearmint, there are all kinds of fun flavors to explore.
 Mint will spread out and make itself at home, so contain the roots in some way to keep it under control.

-Varieties: Greek, Italian, Hot & Spicy, Turkestan, Thumbles Variety
+Varieties: Greek, Italian, Hot & Spicy, Turkestan, Thumbles Variety, Dittany of Crete

 With it's robust flavor, oregano is a natural in Greek and Italian cooking.
 It is an excellent choice for tossing in the grill for added aroma and flavor.
 It makes a great addition to your mixed flower plantings, draping over the sides.
 Try it in delicious Greek Lamb Burgers.